RETT SYNDROME AND RELATED DISORDERS PANEL

 ALDH5A1, ARX, BDNF, CDKL5, CNTNAP2, FOXG1, FOXP2, IQSEC2, KCNA2, KCNQ2, KIF1A, MECP2, MEF2C, NRXN1, NTNG1, PLP1, SCN2A, SCN8A, STXBP1, TCF4, UBE3A, ZEB2

 Classic Rett syndrome is an X-linked dominant neurodegenerative disease (frequency 1:10,000) that occurs predominantly in females.
-In the classic course, children develop normally until between the age of 6 and 18 months, after which time they lose acquired abilities, especially meaningful hand functions, linguistic skills and social interaction.
-The development of stereotypical hand movements is a leading symptom.
-Other symptoms are delayed growth, microcephaly, gait ataxia, episodes of apnea or hyperpnea, sleep disturbances, increasing scoliosis and seizures.
-The few male patients predominantly show severe neonatal encephalopathy.
+In the classic course of the disease, children initially develop normally but then, between 6 and 18 months of age, lose previously acquired skills, especially meaningful hand functions, language skills, and social interaction.
+A key symptom is the development of stereotypical hand movements.
+Other symptoms include delayed growth, microcephaly, gait ataxia, episodes of apnea or hyperpnea, sleep disorders, increasing scoliosis, and seizures.
+The few male patients affected predominantly show severe neonatal encephalopathy.
 Classic Rett syndrome is caused by pathogenic variants in the MECP2 gene.
-Non-classical, atypical forms of Rett syndrome with early-onset seizures may be caused by pathogenic variants in the CDKL5 gene.

 References